 Ironman Triathlon X-Class 510 Indoor Training Cycle Price

 The bike includes a lot of very good features over and above the expected ones of being durable, solid and being able to get intense workouts.
 These feature are a console that you monitor performance and upload that information to your fitness account to keep track over time, belt drive, dual pedals, a PVC mat and somewhere to put your tablet (not many bikes do this especially at this price).

-When I was checking price there did not seem to be a discount but at Amazon the bike qualified for free delivery and Prime making for a good deal overall.
+When I was checking price there did not seem to be a discount but at Amazon the bike qualified for free delivery and Prime making for a good deal overall but this does change.